GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Present-day chemodynamical properties

 \subsection{Eccentricity distribution}

+We calculate the eccentricity as $ecc = (r_{apo}-r_{per})/(r_{apo}+r_{per})$, where $r_{peri}$ and $r_{apo}$ are the pericenter and apocenter in galactocentric spherical coordinates of the stellar orbit.
 In the MW GSE stars are found on very eccentric orbits, with $ecc>0.7$, which is a consequence of the dwarf's initial radial orbit.
 For this reason, the eccentricity of stellar orbits is commonly used to select samples of GSE stars \citep[e.g.][]{mackereth+2019,mackereth_bovy_2020,naidu+2020}.
 Besides that, Sequoia, which is in the very retrograde part of the accreted halo \citep[e.g.][]{myeong+2018_sequoia}, also has less eccentric stellar orbits when compared with GSE.
-In this section we explore the chemical trend of the accreted stars with eccentricity.
-The eccentricity is calculated as $ecc = (r_{apo}-r_{per})/(r_{apo}+r_{per})$, where $r_{peri}$ and $r_{apo}$ are the pericenter and apocenter in galactocentric spherical coordinates of the stellar orbit, respectively, at $t=10$ Gyr.
-The first row of Figure \ref{fig:ecc} shows the $L_z-ecc$ plane where each pixel is colored by the median [Fe/H] of the accreted stars, at $t=10$ Gyr.
+In this section we explore the chemical trend with eccentricity of the accreted stars.
+The first row of Figure \ref{fig:ecc} shows the $L_z-ecc$ plane where each pixel is colored by the median [Fe/H] of the accreted stars in the MW and in the models (at $t=10$ Gyr).
 The number-density distribution is shown as black solid lines.
-The bulk of the distribution is centered at $L_z\approx 0$ \lzuni\, and $ecc>0.8$, which results from the radialization of the satellite's orbit during the merger process (see Section \ref{sec:evolution}).
+The chemically selected MW accreted star candidates have a main overdensity at $ecc>0.7$ and a large tail towards lower eccentricities, possibly associated with other accretion events or with an ancient in-situ population formed prior to the MW disk \citep{belokurov+2022,myeong+2022}.
+It is also evident that the lower eccentricity stars, $ecc<0.7$, are more metal-poor compared to the higher eccentricity ones.
+In the models, the bulk of the distribution is centered at $L_z\approx 0$ \lzuni\, and $ecc>0.8$, which results from the radialization of the satellite's orbit during the merger process (see Section \ref{sec:evolution}).
 Nonetheless there is still a small, but non-negligible fraction of stars with $ecc<0.7$.